 Although there are various other risks present on-site, these have been labeled the most common and dangerous to miners and their health and well-being.
 Risks are ever-present on-site and it’s important to ensure your employees are trained and prepared for the dangerous work to avoid any chance of unnecessary damages or risks occurring.

 On top of finding ways to control these risks, a solution like INX InControl can help your employees become aware of common risks in the workplace and how to avoid them in the future.
-By tracking and reporting all incidents or risks that are present, your organisation can find better ways to carry out tasks that avoid exposure to these unnecessary risks.
+By tracking and reporting all incidents or risks that are present, your organization can find better ways to carry out tasks that avoid exposure to these unnecessary risks.
 Simply enter an incident or established risk into the system and key personnel will be notified of any actions that need to be taken.
 With longer-term risks such as noise damage or miner’s lung, having specific training for employees will help them become aware of these risks that are likely to occur is important.
 INX InTuition lets you set up and manage training courses to ensure all employees are remaining compliant with workplace standards.